ladybug-tools/hb-energy-primer/text/components/Apply_ConstructionSet.md

 ![](../../images/icons/Apply_ConstructionSet.png) - [[source code]](https://github.com/ladybug-tools/honeybee-grasshopper-energy/blob/master/honeybee_grasshopper_energy/src//HB%20Apply%20ConstructionSet.py)

-Apply ConstructionSet to Honeybee Rooms.
+Apply ConstructionSet to Honeybee Rooms or a Model.

 #### Inputs
 * ##### rooms [Required]
 Honeybee Rooms to which the input _constr_set should be assigned.
+This can also be a Honeybee Model for which all Rooms will be assigned the ConstructionSet.
 * ##### constr_set [Required]
 A Honeybee ConstructionSet to be applied to the input _room.
 This can also be text for a construction set to be looked up in the construction set library.